Fixing a Leaking Hose Reel

 So wouldn't you know it, after reading all those reviews when I was trying to decide what type of hose reel I should get and seeing so many reports about leaks, as soon as I installed my hose reel, it leaked badly!

 This post is going to be my initial review of the Suncast Side Tracker Wall Mount Hose Reel (model STA125B) as well as some information on how to fix leaks.
+The hose reel is great after everything was sorted out.

 There are two types of leaks people seem to get.
 Leaks from where the spool connects to the base and leaks from the back of the leader hose fitting.
 I was anticipating the former at some point in the future.
-I was surprised that I encounted the later right away.
+I was surprised that I encountered the later right away.
 But it was an easy fix so I'm not too concerned right now.

 The hose reel comes with a little packet of silicon grease to lubricate the o-rings.
 This also helps keep the hose reel from leaking.
-It is important to apply silicon grease to the o-rings every year when you put the spool back on the hose reel base to keep it from leaking and wearing out the o-rings too fast.
+It is important to apply silicon grease to the o-rings every year when you put the spool back on the hose reel hub to keep it from leaking and wearing out the o-rings too fast.
 This should help your hose reel last longer.

 The other type of leak I encountered was from the back of the hose reel, at the connection where the leader hose (the hose that comes with the hose reel and attaches it to the water supply) attaches to the hose reel base.
 Based on some of the reviews, this seemed to be a problem others had as well.